Maithili/SpatioTemporalObjectTracking/README.md

 - The `reader.py` file contains code to process the (HOMER) dataset
 - The evaluation functions for our model are in `breakdown_evaluations.py`

+### Change Notes
+The states are read in the reader.py and passed on as a part of the node feature (class, category, state1, state2,... stateN).
+'0' means state is absent/irrelevant and the rest are indices.
+The model is changed accordingly to embed roles and values of states before passing them into a transformer.
+The evaluation is kept as was before.
+If we ever pursue this, we'll need to change the evaluation so that transitions like moving cereal bowl while it is still full are penalized.

 ### Citation
 ```
 Anonymous